danitcodes/strange-and-the-familiars/README.md

 [Report bugs here.](https://github.com/danitcodes/strange-and-the-familiars/issues) | [Request features here.](https://github.com/danitcodes/strange-and-the-familiars/issues)

+_Urgent_

 - Footer is not yet appropriately responsive on smaller screens - scrunches all columns together currently.
   - Want "Find Us" to go above Logo.
   - Want Navigate to go into two columns with "Merch" link centered below both columns.
   - Want Logo, footer header, & copyright last on the page.
-- Need to compress all images for speed and convert all to svg.
-- Need to make `<h1>` on home page reduce font size after 700px break and move position to bottom-right or -center so Stephanie's face does not get covered in mobile versions.
-- Double check all box-shadow/text-shadow, etc styles have -moz and -webflow settings included.
-- _Improved 6.2021 but still WIP:_ Fix home page card responsivity.

-  - Images do not stay centered.
-  - Cards should not decrease in width.
-  - Row should wrap to one column as soon as the first card shifts out of the line.
+- Music page columns are responsive, but not correctly - YouTube embeds don't resize and words in columns shift over the top of the videos.
+Should stack columns on top of on another.
+- About page elements do not stack on top of one another in mobile view.
+- Shows page image and embed do not stack on top of one another in mobile view.
+- ~~[FYI - Home and Contact stack appropriately]~~

+_Medium_

+- Add mp4 video.

+_Low Priority_

 - Want nav bar links to be centered in normal viewports.
 - Social buttons icons in footer are not perfectly aligned.
-- Contact page columns aren't correctly aligned - words overlap onto image.
-- Contact page image isn't responsive.
-- Music page columns are responsive, but not correctly - YouTube embeds don't resize and words in columns shift over the top of the videos.
-Should stack columns on top of on another.
+- Need to compress all images for speed and convert all to svg.
-- Embeds (YouTube & Spotify) on Music page aren't centered in their columns.
-Should center vertically and horizontally.
+- Wants Embeds on Music & Shows page to be centered vertically, too.
 - Need to get page URLs w/o .html ending.
-(Keep digging into .htaccess file useage.)
+(Conversion to React + Next.js imminent.)

 ### Font